Gizmo-Studios/Flungus/README.md

 ### Weapons:
 <img align="right" width="150"
 src="https://github.com/user-attachments/assets/94435c16-9ebd-43ff-b658-1b6c20964921"/>
-The weapons vary in the their **"projectile behaviour"**.
-The revolver is a classical hitscan weapon.
-The rune shotgun has **slow flying projectiles** and the thommy gun has **fast projectiles**.
-Each gun added new challenges, expecially because of the networking aspect of the game.
+The weapons vary in their **"projectile behavior"**.
+The revolver is a a classic hitscan weapon.
+The rune shotgun has **slow flying projectiles** and the tommy gun has **fast projectiles**.
+Each gun added new challenges, especially because of the networking aspects of the game.

 ### Perks:

 The perks are the main feature of the game.
-I made them as modular, so our designers can combine them and tweak values on the fly.
-Furthermore new perks are created with a perk base with gives a soldi foundation and ensures that they work directly with the rest.
+They are modular, so our designers can combine them and tweak values on the fly.
+Furthermore new perks are created with a perk base which gives a solid foundation and ensures that they work directly with the rest.